Conventional Loans in PA: Homebuyer Requirements

 There are a few specific requirements that borrowers need to meet to qualify for a conventional loan in Pennsylvania.

-- First, borrowers need to have a credit score of at least 620, the minimum credit score required by most conventional lenders.
+- First, borrowers must have a credit score of at least 620, the minimum credit score required by most conventional lenders.

 - Third, borrowers must have no more than a 45% debt-to-income ratio.
 Your monthly debt payments (including your proposed mortgage) should not exceed 45% of your monthly gross income.